Colourful sushi on a black slate plate in a restaurant Colourful sushi on a black slate plate in a restaurant

 Green space in an urban world

-This manicured stretch of garden is one of the best spots to enjoy views of the River Thames and the London Eye.
-It’s also an excellent sunset spot since the sun sets over the north bank.
-There are usually food trucks and ice cream vans, so you can grab a bite to eat and snack with views of London as your backdrop.
+This manicured stretch of greenery is one of the best spots in Waterloo to enjoy views of the River Thames and the London Eye.
+It's also an excellent sunset spot, since the sun sets in plain sight over the north bank of the river.
+There are usually food trucks and ice cream vans parked here, so you can grab a bite to eat and snack with views of London as your backdrop.

 Waterloo Millennium Green